benroberts999/ampsci/README.md

  * Calculates the "Atomic Kernal" (for scattering/ionisation) for each core orbital, as a function of momentum transfer (q), and energy deposition (dE).
- Writes result to human-readable (and gnuplot-friendly) file.
+ Writes result to human-readable (and gnuplot-friendly) file, and/or binary.
  * For definitions/details, see: B.M.Roberts, V.A.Dzuba, V.V.Flambaum, M.Pospelov, Y.V.Stadnik,
  [Phys.Rev.D 93, 115037 (2016)](https://link.aps.org/doi/10.1103/PhysRevD.93.115037 "pay-walled");
  [arXiv:1604.04559](https://arxiv.org/abs/1604.04559 "free download").
- * Uses self-consistent Hartree method (optionally, can use parametric potential, which is faster but less accurate)
+ * Uses self-consistent Hartree Fock method (optionally, can use parametric potential, which is faster but less accurate)
  * Note: need quite a dense grid [large number of points] for
    * a) highly oscillating J_L function at low r, and
    * b) to solve equation for high-energy continuum states.
-   * NGP=25000 allows good dE and q range, and is fairly quick
  * Sums over 'all' continuum angular momentum states (and multipolarities)
    * Maximum values for l are input parameters
  * Yes, I know I spelled "kernel" wrong..